RoundServices/gluu-terraform-provider/docs/index.md

 - `client_secret` - (Optional) The secret for the client used by the provider for authentication via the client credentials grant.
 This can be found or changed using the "Credentials" tab in the client settings.
 Defaults to the environment variable `GLUU_CLIENT_SECRET`.
 This attribute is required when using the client credentials grant, and cannot be set when using the password grant.
 - `username` - (Optional) The username of the user used by the provider for authentication via the password grant.
 Defaults to the environment variable `GLUU_USER`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
 - `password` - (Optional) The password of the user used by the provider for authentication via the password grant.
 Defaults to the environment variable `GLUU_PASSWORD`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
-- `realm` - (Optional) The realm used by the provider for authentication.
-Defaults to the environment variable `GLUU_REALM`, or `master` if the environment variable is not specified.
 - `initial_login` - (Optional) Optionally avoid Gluu login during provider setup, for when Gluu itself is being provisioned by terraform.
 Defaults to true, which is the original method.
 - `client_timeout` - (Optional) Sets the timeout of the client when addressing Gluu, in seconds.
 Defaults to the environment variable `GLUU_CLIENT_TIMEOUT`, or `5` if the environment variable is not specified.
 - `tls_insecure_skip_verify` - (Optional) Allows ignoring insecure certificates when set to `true`.
 Defaults to `false`.
 Disabling this security check is dangerous and should only be done in local or test environments.